 Support public private partnerships to fund the design and construction of new infill housing in existing neighborhoods.

-Expand the eligibility of the existing downtown and village center tax credit programs to revitalize neighborhood housing in state designated areas centers.
+Expand the eligibility of the existing downtown and village center tax credit programs to revitalize neighborhood housing in and around state designated centers.

-Increase Municipal Planning Grant (MPG) funds to support zoning modernization and bylaw adoption that creates housing growth opportunities and more housing choices.
+Increase Municipal Planning Grant (MPG) funds to support physical planning and design, zoning modernization and bylaw adoption that creates housing growth opportunities and more housing choices.

-Establish a rolling planning grant for communities in need of consulting assistance for Neighborhood Development Areas (NDAs) application preparation/work.
+Establish a rolling planning grant for communities in need of consulting assistance to prepare Neighborhood Development Area (NDAs) applications.
+This designation works to align state and local regulations to increase housing options within compact centers.